Noncommutative resolutions of AS-Gorenstein isolated singularites

 The assertion follows from Theorem \ref{equivalence: modules with depth geqslant 2}. \end{proof}

-\begin{proposition} Suppose $A$ is a generalized AS-Gorenstein isolated singularity of dimension $d\geqslant 2$ and $B$ is a noncommutative projective coordinate ring.
-If $M$ is a modulo-torsion-invertible $(B,A)$-bimodule with $\depth_AM\geqslant 2$ and $M$ is a generator in $\gr A$, then the following are equivalent. \begin{itemize} \item [(1)] $M$ is an MCM $A$-module and $\gExt_A^i(M,M)=0$ for all $0<i<d-1$. \item [(2)] $B$ is a balanced Cohen-Macaulay algebra of dimension $d$. \end{itemize} \end{proposition} \begin{proof} Suppose $M$ is an MCM $A$-module and $\gExt_A^i(M,M)=0$ for all $0<i<d-1$.
+\begin{proposition} Suppose $A$ is a commonly graded AS-Gorenstein isolated singularity of dimension $d\geqslant 2$ and $B$ is a noncommutative projective coordinate ring.
+If $M$ is a modulo-torsion-invertible $(B,A)$-bimodule with $\depth_AM\geqslant 2$ and $M$ is a generator in $\gr A$, then the following are equivalent. \begin{enumerate} \item [(1)] $M$ is an MCM $A$-module and $\gExt_A^i(M,M)=0$ for all $0<i<d-1$. \item [(2)] $B$ is a balanced Cohen-Macaulay algebra of dimension $d$. \end{enumerate} \end{proposition} \begin{proof} Suppose $M$ is an MCM $A$-module and $\gExt_A^i(M,M)=0$ for all $0<i<d-1$.
 By Proposition \ref{endomorphism ring of MCM generator} (1), $B$ is a noetherian algebra and admits a balanced dualizing complex.
 By Proposition \ref{endomorphism ring of MCM generator} (3), $B$ is an MCM $B$-module.
 Therefore $B$ is a balanced Cohen-Macaulay algebra of dimension $d$.

 Conversely, suppose $B$ is a balanced Cohen-Macaulay algebra of dimension $d$.
 Let $M'=\gHom_A(M,A)$.

 By Proposition \ref{cohomology in tails}, for any $2\leqslant i<d$,

 Since $M_A$ is a generator, $M'_B$ is a finitely generated projective $B$-module.
 Thus by Lemma \ref{Ext in tails cong Ext in gr when depth>n}, for any $2\leqslant i<d$,